On Minna Street near midnight…

 The following day I had a gig in a sky-reflecting tower in the Financial District.
 Like a missing spark plug, some corporation needs a body screwed into a chair and staring at a screen, pretending to be busy.
 I was booked for the week.
 To take showers and get some sleep, I had to stay at a hostel.

-When I’d go to work wearing dress clothes, Black and the other guests were baffled, but they didn’t ask and I didn’t say.
+When I’d go to work wearing a tuxedo, Black and the other guests were baffled, but they didn’t ask and I didn’t say.

 “Just to let you know,” an older man said to me, standing outside the hostel, smoking a cigarette, “whenever you leave, all those kids loose their minds.”